Why You Need Business Insurance

 Protects You Against Large Losses

 Business insurance protects your company from losses that could significantly impact your operations.
-Examples are a fire that destroys your company's building and a large bodily injury claim that results from a slip-and-fall incident.
+Examples are a fire that destroys your company's building and a large bodily injury claim that results from a slip-and-fall incident at your child care business.
 Such events can be very costly.
 If they aren't covered by insurance, they could bankrupt a small company.

 Business insurance does not cover every loss.
 It is not intended to cover small losses that your company can easily absorb.
 For this reason, many commercial policies contain deductibles.
 An example is commercial auto physical damage coverage.
 Suppose you have purchased comprehensive coverage on a company truck.
 If a rock nicks the truck's windshield, the cost of repairing the glass will likely fall within the deductible that applies to your comprehensive coverage.